duxingyi-charles/lifting_simplices_to_find_injectivity/README.md

  Currently, we only support OBJ file with initial mesh as uv coordinates.
 Check out our [dataset](https://github.com/duxingyi-charles/Locally-Injective-Mappings-Benchmark) for some concrete OBJ and handle files.
  The generated `outFile` will have the format of our `input_file`.

+ For your convenience, we also provide a script in directory `IO` to generate a `handleFile` containing all the boundary vertex indices for a given input mesh.
+The script works for both triangle/tetrahedron mesh.

+     ./extract_boundary_vert.py [inputMeshFile] [outputHandleFile]

  To convert tetrahedron rest(source) and initial meshes to our input format, run

     ./convert_input_3D.py [restFile] [initFile] [handleFile] [outFile]